 With advancing age, women undergo a decline in their ovarian function, resulting in lesser and lesser estrogen production overtime.
 The drop in estrogen levels, in turn, increases the risk of heart disease.

-For the past 20 years, doctors have routinely prescribed estrogen and other hormones to older women in order to safeguard their heart health.
+For the past 20 years, doctors have routinely prescribed estrogen and other hormones to older women to safeguard their heart health.

 However, recent studies to verify the cardiovascular benefits of hormone therapy have yielded mixed results, with a considerable number of women failing to register any significant improvement in their condition.
 (2)

-There is, however, substantial evidence to suggest that the best time to undergo hormone therapy in order to derive its purported cardiovascular benefits is when you are nearing the onset of menopause.
+There is, however, substantial evidence to suggest that the best time to undergo hormone therapy in order to derive its suggested cardiovascular benefits is when a woman is nearing the onset of menopause.
 (4)

-As of yet, the relationship of the duration of such therapy to cardiovascular health is yet unknown, and this awaits further research.
+As of yet, the relationship of the duration of such therapy to cardiovascular health is yet unknown and requires further research.